 4. Woodbridge Chardonnay

-With this wine, we’re going local.
-It’s made by Robert Mondavi in California, and is an absolutely classic example of a crisp, wooded chardonnay.
+We’re going local with the Woodbridge Chardonnay.
+It’s made by Robert Mondavi in California, and is an absolutely classic example of a crisp, wooded Chardonnay.
 The balance between acidity and sweetness perches on a knife’s edge and yet, the wine remains fresh and light.

 You can also choose between the standard offering and the private selection if you want to splurge a little more.